Choral Artists of Sarasota launches 41st season

-SARASOTA — Choral Artists of Sarasota launches its 41st season with the Reinvention Luncheon, an event benefiting the organization’s education and outreach programs, at 11:30 a.m.
-Tuesday, Oct.
-8, at Michael’s On East in Sarasota.
+Choral Artists of Sarasota launches its 41st season with the Reinvention Luncheon, an event benefiting the organization’s education and outreach programs, at 11:30 a.m.
+Oct.
+8 at Michael’s On East in Sarasota.

 The guest speaker will be Todd Craven, associate conductor of the Buffalo Philharmonic, who will discuss how he reinvented his career as a musician by transforming from trumpet virtuoso to conductor extraordinaire.

-“Education and outreach to young, pre-professional singers is essential to the mission of Choral Artists,” said Susan Burke, executive director of Choral Artists.
+“Education and outreach to young, pre-professional singers is essential to the mission of Choral Artists,” said Susan Burke, the organization’s executive director.
 “This event is designed to raise the funds and awareness we need to accomplish that.”

 “For choral music to live, we need to nurture the next generation of music lovers and creators,” Burke said.
 “Engaging young people in the glories of choral music is vital to our mission.
 Through our apprentice program, we help to develop and inspire the next generation of vocal musicians.
 The event’s ‘reinvention’ theme aligns with the commitment and inspiration required of students working toward music careers — transforming the budding musician into the professional.”